 Conversion Formula from Temperature to Resistance for RTD PT100 @385

-Using below formula, you can convert any temperature value to resistance value that you can use to simulate the RTD Temperature Transmitter with below conditions:
+Using the below formula, you can convert any temperature value to a resistance value that you can use to simulate the RTD Temperature Transmitter with the below conditions:

 - an RTD sensor PT100